rolling-scopes-school/tasks/tasks/piskel-animation-player.md

 Maximum points - **100**
 - `Frames` functionality - **50**
 - `Preview` functionality - **50**

+- *!NOTE!* You don't get points until the functionality is not fully done.
+- *!NOTE!* You are given 7 days to fix all issues/bugs mentioned by the mentor.
+The counting of the days starts after mentor fully checks you initial Pull Request.

 #### Fines
 - [Requirements to commits, repo and PR](https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md) are not met - up to **-20**